Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Option 1: Buy a Used Transmission

 The quickest solution on this list is to buy a transmission from another car and transfer it to your Ford Escape.
-This will address any issues that your current transmission is having and get you back on the road as soon as it is installed.
+This will address any issues your current transmission is having and get you back on the road as soon as it is installed.

 Option 2: Repair the Transmission